AD | Featured

-Whether you have a huge garden or simply a small outdoor plot, knowing which tasks should be carried out during each season of the year is important to getting the most out of your space.
+Whether you have a huge garden or simply a small outdoor plot, knowing which tasks should be carried out during each season of the year is important to get the most out of your space.
 From cleaning your garden benches to taking plant cuttings, here is your ultimate guide to seasonal gardening.

 Making sure that you carry out the right tasks at the right time of year is essential to getting your garden to look its best all year round.
 If you make the mistake of planting delicate plants too soon in the season, for example, they could be damaged by frost, whereas if you forget to move heat-sensitive plants into a shady spot in the summer, you run the risk of them dying.